Gardening Stoke Newington — Accessibility Overview

 • Contrast and visuals: colour contrast meets WCAG guidelines to help people with low vision discern text and controls.

-Group of gardeners planning planting schedule with accessible notes If you encounter an accessibility barrier while accessing information about gardening Stoke Newington, please let us know so we can take action.
+A close-up view of a person's hand using a pair of garden hedge clippers with black and orange handles to trim green foliage in a well-maintained front garden.
+The hedge consists of dense, vibrant green leaves, with some newly cut stems visible.
+The background features a neatly bordered flower bed with dark soil and a few small flowering plants, and the scene is evenly lit with natural daylight, suggesting a clear weather day.
+The garden layout includes a lawn area with short, evenly trimmed grass in the foreground, bordering the hedge and flower bed.
+The setting reflects an outdoor space that is cared for with attention to detail, suitable for professional gardening services in Stoke Newington and surrounding areas, highlighting the importance of trimming and maintaining garden hedges effectively.
+If you encounter an accessibility barrier while accessing information about gardening Stoke Newington, please let us know so we can take action.
 Contact for accessibility requests is available through our organisation's official contact channels; provide a description of the issue, the page or material affected, and any assistive technology you are using.
 We will acknowledge requests and aim to respond with a plan for resolution and an estimated timeline.
 We welcome reasonable adjustments and will work with individuals to provide information in alternative formats where possible.

 Ongoing improvements and review